Nick0778/jak-project/README.md

 ![png14](https://github.com/user-attachments/assets/dfaf15a1-7401-4aeb-a942-fcf3aaf5404e)

 **Note: You need to obligatory define your `hover-nav-network` in your custom level, otherwise, the game will crash!
-Nonetheless, if you don't want to define all the nodes from your `hover-nav-network` and allow the hover enemies to move around the level freely, you can just do the following, but obviously using a different name:**
+Nonetheless, if you don't want to define the nodes from your `hover-nav-network`, you can just do the following, but obviously using a different name:**

 ![png15](https://github.com/user-attachments/assets/507e4e13-c9a8-4e10-89ba-0b5dd6248c4f)

+This will allow the hover enemies to move around the level freely, but they will follow and attack you normally.

 ### Testing the example from this branch

-For testing the custom hover battle made as an example, go to `Strip Mine` after beating Kor at this place here:
+For testing the custom hover battle made as an example, go to `Strip Mine` after beating Kor, at this place here:

 ![png5](https://github.com/user-attachments/assets/c2e7eaf5-098e-46c4-872f-80a3ae3ff936)